NouiliKh/fuel-efficiency/postgres/README.md

 <!-- ABOUT THE PROJECT -->
-## Dockerized Python app
+## Dockerized postgres
-In this part of the project, you may find the dockerized version of fuel efficiency app. \
+In this part of the project, you may find the dockerized version of postgres with created database and tables using the create_table.sql file.

 <!-- GETTING STARTED -->
 ## Getting Started
 In this section, I will explain how to get **only** this part of the project running on Ubuntu.

 ### Prerequisites